brisacarter/week7-weather-by-city/README.md

 # weather
-Code displays a simple HTML page to obtain a city weather using Open Weather Map API
+Code displays a simple HTML page to obtain a city weather using Open Weather Map API.
 Note: Requires API Token Key by registration with site below.
 Free for basic usage https://openweathermap.org/api